 Language is a construct-building system, a web of words that defines points of relations between the two who are in communication.

 It’s a mode of defining the self and when we are self-deprecating, it is often because we want to prove to the other we are aware of our own shortcomings.
 It’s sort of noble, mostly destructive because we are defining ourselves through a self-imposed constraint.
 It could also be an illusion, one that we repeat enough times that it gives the impression of a right to speak negatively about ourselves.
-Enough times and we offer others a right to inaccurate perceptions.
+Enough times and we offer others a right to hold inaccurate perceptions.

 Skipping past the insecurity is also about ownership and control, maintaining our inherent right to be flawed as a natural precept of being human while just saying the part we feel or mean.